SHChen0430/FireFighterBot-RPi/README.md

 3. Clear priority of control logic: The obstacle avoidance logic has the highest priority to ensure operational safety.
 Flame detection is only effective when moving forward, saving computing resources

-## 🙌Replicable design

-1. To encourage the promotion and replication of this project in education, scientific research or practical engineering, we have particularly strengthened the engineering reproducibility design in the following aspects;

-2. The project directory is clear and the annotations are complete: The source code structure is modular and the annotations are detailed, which is convenient for others to understand and reuse.

-3. Standardization of hardware selection: All sensors and actuating devices are universal models for e-commerce platforms, avoiding supply challenges.

-4. Complete operation documentation: It includes complete README documentation and build instructions, suitable for deployment in different system environments.

-5. Encourage community participation: Developers are welcome to Fork this project and add custom recognition models, flame level discrimination, or multi-vehicle collaboration logic, etc.

 ### ✅Software structure module

 The system adopts a modular C++ design, and the main functional units are as follows: